ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 In the first part of lab07, we will build a model that is capable of writing text.
 It will be able to write tweets, song lyrics, or an English essay!
 And they will seem (almost) like a human could have written them.

 ## Step 1 (nothing to do, but do read): Model selection and data representation
 In this part, we will use a model called a Markov Chain.
 The basic idea behind the Markov Chain we will build is that the probability of a word in a sentence is based only on the word(s) that immediately precede(s) it.
 The number of preceding words (or generally, data items) that we consider defines the "order" of the Markov chain.
 A first-order Markov chain considers only the word immediately preceding the next, a second-order chain would use the two words immediately preceding, etc.  In this lab we will work with first-order Markov chains, which themselves can be quite powerful when applied to words.
-For example, if I see the word "sunny" then there is a relatively high probability that the word "day," "disposition," or "side" (as in "sunny side up") will come next, but a much lower probability that I will next see the word "the", "down" or "shark".
-So just by hearing the word "sunny", you have a pretty good idea of the words that might come next.
+For example, if I see the word "sunny," then there is a relatively high probability that the word "day," "disposition," or "side" (as in "sunny side up") will come next, but a much lower probability that I will next see the word "the", "down," or "shark".
+So just by hearing the word "sunny," you have a pretty good idea of the words that might come next.
 We will build a Markov chain that has this same knowldege.
 Of course, if you heard "It's going to be a sunny..." you'd be almost certain that the next word is "day".
 This certainty would require a higher-order Markov chain.

 The data representation we will use here is simple: we will represent text as a sequence of words.